KelschLAB/NoSeMaze/Documentation/Guides/userGuide.md

 At the current state the data viewer should look similar to the image below.
 Please be aware that not all sensors transmit data at the same time.
 Sampling time varies between a couple seconds and a few minutes.
 Calculated VOC values will take the longest to plot as multiple samplings are needed for an accurate measurement.

+Sensornodes can be unplugged and reconnected without issues.
+If the software crashes for some reason, sometimes Windows will block the required USB COM port until it is manually closed.
+If a COM port can not be opened, open the device manager and force disable the port, then reconnect the sensornode.

 ![Data Viewer](../_images/data_viewer.png)